dcreager/dcreager.net/content/2016/09/csp-read-atomic-internal.markdown

 **environment**.
 CSP uses a "rendezvous model", which means that both sides of an interaction must agree before an event can take place.
-Typically, that "something else" is another process that we've combined together using one of CSP's composition operators.
+Typically, that "something else" is another process that we've combined together using one of CSP's parallel composition operators.
 But we can also talk about an "observer" — such as you, the specification author — who wants to explore the behavior of the process by walking through all of its possible combinations of events.
 </div>

 <div class="aside-def">